VectorCode

 README:

 VectorCode is a code repository indexing tool.
-It helps you write better prompt for your coding LLMs by indexing and providing information about the code repository you're working on.
-This repository also contains the corresponding neovim plugin because that's what I used to write this tool.
+It helps you build better prompt for your coding LLMs by indexing and providing information about the code repository you're working on.
+This repository also contains the corresponding neovim plugin that provides a set of APIs for you to build or enhance AI plugins, and integrations for some of the popular plugins.

-[!NOTE] This project is in beta quality and only implements very basic retrieval and embedding functionalities.
-There are plenty of rooms for improvements and any help is welcomed.
+[!NOTE] This project is in beta quality and is undergoing rapid iterations.
+I know there are plenty of rooms for improvements, and any help is welcomed.

 [!NOTE] The documentation on the